DeeFrancois/netflix-dual-subs/README.md

 v1.2.5: Forgot to remove console prints before submitting 1.2 oops

 ## Motivation
 I'm learning Norwegian and I've found that dual subtitles are a really great language learning tool.
 Many people tend to watch shows with native subs on while using a seperate tab to constantly look up words they don't know.
-Dual subtitles tries to make this process more efficient by bringing the translations directly onto the video.
+Having dual subtitles makes that process more efficient by bringing the translations directly onto video.

 After successfully adding dual subs to NRK TV with my [previous extension](https://chrome.google.com/webstore/detail/nrk-tv-language-learning/lmjfcijpnghdkpnoakgljodpjnimbakp), I figured I'd try making it work for Netflix as well so more people can benefit from this functionality.